 Implement Technique Work

 Generally speaking, technique work involves low-volume, low-to-moderate intensity bench press days.
 You can work on the bench press itself, or implement variations that specifically target lacking elements of your execution.
+Check out some of these principles in action:

 For example, performing the bench press with a dramatically-pronounced eccentric tempo can help you maintain your posture and ensure you’re moving the bar properly.
 Exercises like the Spoto press, Larsen press, or pressing from a board also serve to address different elements of the movement.